NHL Team Marketer

 I am a sports enthusiast, and here is what I love about hockey: Because of on the fly substitutions, hockey is the only fame I can think of where players put out maximum effort when thay are in the game.
 Why not market it based on this attribute?

-Asked by rndballref over 11 years ago
+Asked by rndballref about 12 years ago

 That's a great part of the game (along with games lasting only 2.5 hours, being the best in-game experience, etc.) but it just never has been an aspect that marketers could leverage, not sure why.